Best Audio Equalizer Settings For Optimal Sound Quality

 Gain and Q Factor

 In addition to understanding frequency bands, it is essential to familiarize yourself with two other crucial aspects of audio equalizer settings: gain and Q factor.
 Gain refers to the level of boost or cut applied to a specific frequency band, affecting the overall volume of that frequency range.
-Increasing the gain can make certain frequencies more pronounced, while decreasing it can attenuate them.
+Increasing the can make certain frequencies more pronounced, while decreasing it can attenuate them.

 • Q Factor: